markchoward7/galvanize-guest-list-react-app/README.md

-Todo list react app.
+Guest rsvp list react app.
 Can be used without Docker like normal.

 Use `docker-compose build` to build the image.